 Edward Bruce, Robert the Bruce’s younger brother, invaded Ireland.

 Heavy rain and storms destroyed the harvest.
-This was the second poor harvest and caused widespread famine.
+This was the second poor harvest in succession and it caused widespread famine.

 1316 (28th January)

 A new Welsh revolt against English rule broke out.
 It was led by Llywelyn Bren.